Biden extends Europe, Brazil travel restrictions, adds South Africa

 South Africa’s 501Y.V2 variant is 50% more infectious than the regular strain and has been detected in at least 20 countries.

-Centers for Disease Control and Prevention director (CDC) head Rochelle Walensky is set to sign a separate order Monday requiring masks on all airplanes and public transportation for all travelers two and older, officials told Reuters Sunday.
+Centers for Disease Control and Prevention director (CDC) head Rochelle Walensky is now expected to sign a separate order Tuesday requiring masks on all airplanes and public transportation for all travelers aged 2 and older, officials told Reuters.
+The order was originally set to be signed Monday,

 The Transportation Security Administration is expected this week to issue a separate security directive related to masks, people briefed on the matter said.